alexk49/task-journal/README.md

 ## Inspirations/alternative projects

 This project was mainly undertaken through wanting a project to learn bash.
 But, also as a way to implement a deliberately, simple and bare bones journal method for tracking habits, tasks, and quick notes about the day.
+The task section takes a lot of inspiration (steals) from the todo.txt format.

 [How to Bullet Journal](https://www.youtube.com/watch?v=fm15cmYU0IM) video by "inventor" of the bullet journal method.